Bloody Sunday (1972): Report

 The inquiry concluded that an Official IRA sniper, positioned in a block of flats, fired one round at British soldiers, who were at the Presbyterian church on the other side of William Street.
 The bullet missed the soldiers and hit a drainpipe.
-The inquiry concluded that it was fired shortly after the British soldiers had shot Damien Donaghey and John Johnston in this area.
+The inquiry concluded that it was fired shortly after the British soldiers had shot Damien Donaghy and John Johnston in this area.
 It rejected the sniper's account that he fired in reprisal, concluding that he and another Official IRA member had already been in position and probably fired simply because the opportunity presented itself.
 The inquiry also concluded an Official IRA member fired a handgun at a British APC from behind a gable wall near Rossville Flats, but there is no evidence the soldiers noticed this.
 The IRA member said he fired three rounds in anger after seeing civilians shot.
 He was seen by Father Edward Daly and others, who shouted at him to stop.

 Martin McGuinness, a senior member of Sinn Féin and later the deputy First Minister of Northern Ireland, stated in his testimony that he was second-in-command of the Provisional IRA Derry Brigade and was at the march.
 Paddy Ward told the inquiry he was the local leader of Fianna Éireann, the IRA youth wing, in January 1972.
 He claimed that McGuinness and another unnamed IRA member gave him bomb detonators on the morning of Bloody Sunday, with the intent to attack premises in Derry city centre that day.
-McGuinness rejected the claims as "fantasy", while Gerry O'Hara, a Sinn Féin councillor in Derry, stated that he, not Ward, was Fianna leader at the time.
+McGuinness rejected the claims as "fantasy", while Gerry O'Hara, a Sinn Féin councillor in Derry, stated that he, not Ward, was the Fianna leader at the time.
 The inquiry was unsure of McGuinness's movements on the day.
 It stated that while he had probably been armed with a Thompson submachine gun, there was insufficient evidence to state whether he fired it, but concluded "we are sure that he did not engage in any activity that provided any of the soldiers with any justification for opening fire".